d-henness/bioinfo_workflows/README.md

   tumor_1:  normal_0
 ```

-The libraries and merge_libs sections can be genreated automatically using the make_config.py script (in scripts_dir).
+The libraries and merge_libs sections can be generated automatically using the make_config.py script (in scripts_dir).
 It takes one argument which is a string that matches something that all libraries we want to work on contain.
 For instance we want to do runs on the fq.gz files in the directories called RG4-2, RG4-3, RG4_PBMC, RG5-1, RG5-2, and RG5_PBMC.
-We would run the following command in a directory that contains all of these other diredctories:
+We would run the following command in a directory that contains all of these other directories:

 ```
 python3 /path/to/bioinfo_workflows/scripts_dir/make_config_2.py RG > config.yaml